Undergraduate Advanced Diploma in Local History (Online)

 You should have a lively interest in localities and communities in the past.
 The course teaches historical research and writing skills relevant to local history.
 It is not a family history course but students pursuing family history may find it useful for their own interests.

 Applicants should be familiar with the use of computers for purposes such as word-processing, using e-mail and searching the Internet.
-It is also essential to have some experience of Access or another database program before starting the Advanced Diploma.
+It is also essential to have some experience of Access, Excel, or other database or spreadsheet program before starting the Advanced Diploma.
 Short introductory courses are often available locally.

-The content of the course is entirely devoted to English local history, although the skills learned may be applied more widely.
+The content of the course is entirely devoted to English local history, although the skills learned may be applied more widely and the final project may concern the local history of an area of the student's own choosing.
 Students outside Britain are welcome to apply but should understand that some knowledge of British history, society and institutions will be assumed.

 Completing the application form